ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 appraisal policies to make application-specific decisions, such as authorization decisions.
 Appraisal Policies for Attestation Results are configured in the Relying Party by the Relying Party Owner, and/or are programmed into the Relying Party.
+This activity is called the appraisal of Attestation Results.

 ## Appraisal Policies